St Brigid's Church, Rosewood: Description

 Above the frieze are panels of pressed metal linking into the pressed metal vaulted ceilings, all highly decorative and painted in shades of blue.

-The floor is of 4 in boards of crows ash, carpeted in the chancel, along the aisles and path linking side porches.
+The floor is of 4 in boards of crow's ash, carpeted in the chancel, along the aisles and path linking side porches.

 Walls are lined in 4 in tongue-and-groove boarding, with lower and upper panels vertical, and a central section in diagonal boarding.
 The rear chancel wall is flat-sheeted, with large stained-glass windows, high under each vault.
 The central window depicts St Brigid, the left St Agnes and the other St Philomena.
 The central window is surrounded by an emblematic painting of foliage, grapes and wheat.
 Either side of the altar, this wall is painted with angels in shades of blue.

 The altar and altar rail are pointed to resemble marble.
 Doors, either side lead into the flower rooms and sacristy.
 The central, closed, rear landing is used to store cleaning equipment.

 At the opposite end of the church, above the entry, a gallery is supported on smaller intermediate posts.
 To the underside, a pressed metal ceiling, similarly elaborately painted, is of a different pattern from the vaulted ceilings.
 The gallery is approached by a timber stair, its balustrade crossing a window space.
 The gallery floor is raked, of 6 in boarding.

 A confessional, flat-sheeted, stands in one corner to the right of the ground floor entrance.

 The church, a large and striking form, set in flat extensive grounds, exhibits a highly ornate and interesting interior.